Учимся читать

 How good it is to be able to read!
-But how difficult it is to teach and learn this :( Not only technically, but also morally: the child gets tired quickly, is distracted, fidgets, the parent forces him, is nervous, does not understand how one can not distinguish “M” from “I.” And this endless trade:
+But how difficult it is to teach and learn it :( Not only technically, but also morally: the child quickly gets tired, gets distracted, fidgets, the parent forces, gets nervous, does not understand how it is possible not to distinguish "M" from "I".
+And this endless bargaining:

-- No, I’ll just be this little one.
+- No, I'll just have this little one.

 - Until the end of the page.